JAJ256/qPRO/README.md

 All code used for analysis can be found in the file "supplemental.code.Rmd", or in the accompanying pdf file.

 ## UCSC trackhub
-The file "hub.txt" can be loaded at the UCSC genome browser to import the files in bw/merged_normed.
+The file "hub.txt" can be loaded at the UCSC genome browser to import the files in bw/merged_normed {here}[https://genome.ucsc.edu/cgi-bin/hgHubConnect].
+Paste the raw url and click "Add Hub".

 ## Cost/Time comparison
 The file "CostTimeComparison.pdf" compares the cost and hands-on time requirements for PRO-seq and qPRO-seq protocols.